dapr/community/technical-and-steering-committee-charter.md

 A maximum of two seats is allowed from any one company.
 For companies with two seats these are should be filled by one person focused on the vision, values, and mission of the project and another person who is focused on the technical decisions.

-Steering Committee members serve for 2-year terms.
+STC members serve a 2-year term between elections.

 ## Election procedure